 The following biographical sketches of ten officers of the New York Continental Line come from a 2004 publication by the New York State Society of the Cincinnati written by Francis J. Sypher Jr. These sketches were selected from the 475 short biographies in the book that bring to light the lives of a number of our leaders of the New York Continental Regiments during the American Revolution.
 The stories provide some insight into the officers and their families but also remind us of the sacrifices by this founding generation to win us the freedom we enjoy today.
 If you are interested in purchasing a copy of this book, please refer to Publications in the Activities section of this website.

-Brigadier General James Clinton, Continental Army
+Major General Philip Schuyler, Continental Army

 Colonel Goose Van Schaick, 1st New York Regiment

 Goose Van Schaick was born at Albany, New York, 5 September 1736, first child of Sybrant Van Schaick (1708–after 1761; mayor of Albany, 1756 to 1761) and Alida Rosenboom.
 The name Goose (or Goosen, Gozen, et var.) is a familiar baptismal name in Frisian regions of the Netherlands.
 It is said to be derived from the name of Saint Gosselinus (English “Jocelyn”), or from Saint Goswinus (English “Godwin”).
 There was a tradition of military service in the family; Sybrant Van Schaick had been a colonel of colonial militia.